Learning to Defer in Congested Systems: The AI-Human Interplay: OLBACID with Type Aggregation and Contextual Learning

-An additional challenge when the number of types $K$ is large (that arises even without learning) is the difficulty to estimate delay loss; this is crucial in the design of \textsc{BACID} which admits a post if and only if its idiosyncrasy loss is above an estimated delay loss. $\bacid$ estimates the delay loss of a post based on the number of same-type waiting posts.
-With a large $K$, this approach underestimates the real delay loss, leading to overly admitting posts into the review system.
-An alternative delay estimator uses the total number of waiting posts $|\set{Q}(t)|$.
+As discussed above, when the number of types $K$ is large, it is difficult to estimate delay loss, a crucial component in the design of \textsc{BACID} which admits a job if and only if its idiosyncrasy loss is above an estimated delay loss. $\bacid$ estimates the delay loss of a job based on the number of same-type waiting jobs.
+With a large $K$, this approach underestimates the real delay loss, leading to overly admitting jobs into the review system.
+An alternative delay estimator uses the total number of waiting jobs $|\set{Q}(t)|$.
 This ignores the heterogeneous delay loss of admitting different types.
-In particular, our scheduling algorithm prioritizes posts with less review workload (higher $\mu_k$) to effectively manage the limited capacity.
-A post with a higher service rate thus has smaller delay loss and neglecting this heterogeneity results in overestimating its delay loss.
+In particular, our scheduling algorithm prioritizes jobs with less review workload (higher $\mu_k$) to effectively manage the limited capacity.
+A job with a higher service rate thus has smaller delay loss and neglecting this heterogeneity results in overestimating its delay loss.